 - Interface also includes Augmented Cognition as well as NLP/NLU

-- Intelligence comes from applying Analytics, Machine Learning, Modern AI, Deep Learning et al to Big Data
+- Intelligence comes from applying Analytics, Machine Learning, Modern AI, Deep Learning et al to Big Data.
+The intelligence is the algorithms

 In short, it is time we pay attention to the 3Cs & 3 Is of Analytics & Big Data